metao1/microservice-online-book-store/README.md

 The application is running on http://localhost:3000

-Congradulations!
+Congratulations!
 You can now start browsing products and purchasing some of them.
 If you like you can add new product as from 1500 categories.
 Then in checkout you can finish your orders and get a confirmation number to track your purchases.

-Overal architecture
+Overall architecture

 ![alt text](https://github.com/metao1/product/raw/master/Unbenannte%20Pra%CC%88sentation.jpg)